Loan Closing Advisor FAQs

 We'll require the use of Loan Closing Advisor and submission of the UCD XML file for all loans we purchase with a Note Date on or after September 25, 2017.
 Loan Closing Advisor is Freddie Mac's UCD collection tool; therefore, it must be used to submit the UCD XML file and Closing Disclosure PDF at or before the time of loan delivery.

-Contact your Freddie Mac Account Representative or visit the Loan Closing Advisor web page and click on the "Get Started" button to start the process.
+Please visit the Loan Closing Advisor web page and click on the "Get Started" button.

 You can access the Loan Closing Advisor web-based GUI and upload UCD XML files for evaluation against Loan Closing Advisor rules, and view and export results.
 A system-to-system (or direct) integration is also available; allowing you to assess loans and receive results via direct system integration.